12 Questions You Need To Ask Your Birth Doula

 9. What type of support do you offer before and after birth?

-What all is included in their fee?
+What is included in their fee?
 How many prenatal visits will be scheduled?
 How long will they be present for labor?
-Will they stay after the baby is born and for what duration?
+Will they stay after the baby is born, and for what duration?
 Do they do an in-home prenatal?
-How much phone, text and email support do they provide during the pregnancy?
+How much phone, text, and email support do they provide during the pregnancy?
 These are all important questions to know.
-Knowing exactly how much support you can expect, is peace of mind.
+Knowing exactly how much support you can expect is peace of mind.

-Here's another question aimed at seeing if personalty styles match.
+Here's another question aimed at seeing if personality styles match.
 Most doulas “know their stuff” when it comes to doing the job.
-One of the biggest factors in determining a doula should be your comfort level with them.
+One of the most significant factors in determining a doula should be your comfort level with them.
 This is important for the partner as well.
-This doula will be with you during your pregnancy, labor and birth.
+This doula will be with you during your pregnancy, labor, and birth.
 Labor and birth are very intimate and vulnerable times in a couple's life.
 Do you feel comfortable with the doula?
 Do you share common interests?
 Could you envision yourself hanging out with this doula outside of the doula relationship?
 If the answer is yes, then this doula may be a good fit for you!

 11. What sets you apart from other doulas?

-This gives the doula an opportunity to talk more about themselves.
+This allows the doula to talk more about themselves.
 It seems like a pretty formal question, but you will gain more insight into their personality and how they operate.

 12. What other services do you offer?

-Keep in mind that your birth doula is a great addition to your birthing team, but is not medically trained and is not qualified to make or suggest medical decisions for you or your partner.
+Keep in mind that your birth doula is a great addition to your birthing team but is not medically trained and is not qualified to make or suggest medical decisions for you or your partner.
 Even if your birth doula is an RN, their role as your birth doula is that of emotional support and comfort measures.
-All medical questions should be answered by your OBGYN or Midwife.
-A birth doula is their to support you in your decisions you make with your care provider.
-When working together a birth doula, your provider, your partner and yourself make an amazing team!

 * Statistics courtesy of US National Library of Medicine, National Institutes of Health https://www.ncbi.nlm.nih.gov/pubmed/23857334